Ddonq94/react_typescript_copenotes/README.md

 The app has 2 tabs, one for creating new users and one for vieweing all users and the messages they have received.

-The backend (details in the repo Readme) [https://bitbucket.org/dejiDonq/backend_nodejs/src/master/](https://bitbucket.org/dejiDonq/backend_nodejs/src/master/) has to be running for this to work.
+The backend (details in the repo Readme) [https://github.com/Ddonq94/backend_nodejs_copenotes](https://github.com/Ddonq94/backend_nodejs_copenotes) has to be running locally for this to work.

 Both can be setup on localhost using the instructions in their respective repo ReadMe files (`npm start`)